Cyqlone: A Parallel, High-Performance Linear Solver for Optimal Control: Vectorization

 \subsubsection{Handling of the final scalar levels \done}

-Once the size of the reduced system becomes less than or equal to the vector length, it is no longer possible to fill complete batches, because there are simply not enough matrices that undergo the same operation.
-At this point, one could process the final levels in the recursion using standard (non-batched) linear algebra routines on individual matrices, using vectorization along the row dimension.
+Once the size of the reduced system becomes less than or equal to the vector length, it is no longer possible to fill complete batches, as there are simply not enough matrices that undergo the same operation.
+At this point, one could process the final levels in the recursion using non-batched linear algebra routines on individual matrices, using vectorization along the row dimension.

-However, switching to a scalar implementation of CR may sometimes be suboptimal: converting from the compact storage format to scalar matrices takes time, and linear algebra operations on individual matrices are less performant than batched operations (for small matrices).
-Keeping the matrices in compact storage format is also an option, but this leads to poor utilization of the available vector lanes.
-To address these drawbacks, we will consider two alternatives to CR for the final levels: a variant of CR known as parallel cyclic reduction (PCR) and a preconditioned conjugate gradient method (PCG).
+However, switching to a scalar implementation of CR may sometimes be suboptimal: converting from the compact storage format to back to the conceptual one takes time, and linear algebra operations on individual matrices are less performant than batched operations (for small matrices).
+Performing scalar operations on matrices in compact storage format is also an option, but this makes it impossible to use coalesced memory accesses, and requires specialized micro-kernels.
+To address these drawbacks, we consider two alternatives to scalar CR for the final levels: a variant of CR known as \textit{parallel cyclic reduction} (PCR) and a preconditioned conjugate gradient method (PCG).